COVID-19: Update on new support measures

 - 80 – 100% revenue loss: 75% compensation

-The assessment base is the fixed costs and revenue losses of the company between 15 March 2020 and the end of the COVID-19 measures.
+The assessment base is the fixed costs and revenue losses of the company between 16 March 2020 and the end of the COVID-19 measures.
 The subsidy for fixed costs is tax-free (but reduces the deductible expenditure in the relevant fiscal year) and does not need to be repaid if correct information was provided on revenues and amount of fixed costs.
-Companies with more than 250 employees as at 31 December 2019, and which have opted to terminate employment contracts rather than making use of short-time working, cannot make use of the subsidy for fixed costs.
-A similar exception applies to the entire financial and insurance sector.
+Companies with more than 250 employees as at 31 December 2019, and which have opted to terminate more than 3% of employment contracts rather than making use of short-time working, cannot make use of the subsidy for fixed costs.
+A similar exclusion applies to the entire financial and insurance sector.

 Changes to the Hardship Fund